abel8260/abel8260/README.md

 # Motivation:

 - ` Its not about winning or lose.
-Its aboutbe here.
+Its about be here.
 Right here and right now.`

 ***